Last updated on April 18th, 2019 at 06:39 pm

 View on Amazon:

-The recipe has no exact measurements for these items.
-You can see the amount my Aunt used in the jars here.
+Our family recipe has no exact measurements for these items.
+You can see the amount of fresh dill my Aunt used in the jars here.
+It’s a good handful!

-After the jars have cooled, place in the refrigerator for about 2 months to pickle before eating.
+8. After the jars have cooled, place in the refrigerator for about 2 months to pickle before eating.
+Some have said they ate them after a month and they were delicious!
+It’s hard to wait.

 If you make these pickles, let me know!

-Find more recipe ideas on my Free Meal Plans section.
+Find more recipe ideas in my Free Meal Plans section.

 This post contains affiliate links to Amazon.